Army Enlistment and Re-Enlistment Bonuses

 Quick Ship Bonuses For Recruits

 The U.S. Army has certain recruitment goals that it sometimes struggles to meet.
 This was the case in 2007 when it introduced the "quick ship" bonus.
 The program became effective in July of that year and it is still in effect.
-More than 3,800 recruits signed up within the first three weeks, and more than 4,100 had enlisted by August 23, so you know there must be something attractive about it.
+More than 3,800 recruits signed up within the first three weeks, and more than 4,100 had enlisted by August 23.
+Clearly, there must be something attractive about it.

 The quick ship bonus is available for qualified recruits in select Military Occupational Specialties — military jobs.
 They must enlist for at least two years and agree to report for basic training within 30 days.
 Bonus levels have been seasonal or graduated since September 2007: $20,000, $15,000 or $6,000, depending on the selected MOS.